 Her all-too-human willingness to investigate the mysterious shooting death of a shady PI brings her up against an unethical doctor.
 He uses homeless people for drug trials, and has a powerful vested interest in making his experimental results look good.
 This aspect of the story is well-researched, and feels a bit too real for comfort.

 The reader can't help but love Kinsey's elderly landlord Henry, who is also her neighbour.
 A retired commercial baker, he plies his tenant with delicious baked goods and regularly feeds her his homemade soup.
 After all, as Kinsey says, "What's fifty years between friends?"
 William, Henry's brother, likes to attend funerals, a skill that proves useful in this novel.
 His wife Rosie is an oddball too, the Hungarian chef at Kinsey's neighbourhood tavern.

 Each book features new and different minor characters that cast light on the intriguing Kinsey Millhone.
-I love Grafton's her of language and colourful turns of phrase.
+I love Grafton's lifts of humour and colourful turns of phrase.
 In a fight scene, Felix operates "on autopilot, converting adrenalin into action."
 Kinsey returns to her apartment to see "a plank of October sunshine" lying on her floor, and finds an ex-boyfriend who finds life "a slide show," and is "happy with the change of scene."

 When she visits the landlady of the dead PI, Kinsey waits in vain for the woman to open a window.
 She doesn't, and Kinsey quips "I guess she didn't want to dilute the effect of all the secondhand smoke."
 Later, she reports how the same woman "reached out and removed the cash from his hand as daintily as a feral cat."